nmusers/docs/content/Reference manual/$abbreviated.md

 ### CHECKMU, NOCHECKMU {#checkmu-nocheckmu}

-With NONMEM 7.2 and higher, NM-TRAN checks the  MU  model  state- ments  in  abbreviated  code  and issues warning messages if they appear to contain mistakes.
+With NONMEM 7.2 and higher, NM-TRAN checks the  MU  model  statements  in  abbreviated  code  and issues warning messages if they appear to contain mistakes.
 This can take a long time for  large control streams.
-Also, in the examples directory, there are con- trol streams for which the check  is  too  difficult  for  NMTRAN (tdist6_sim.ctl  and tdist7.ctl), and some for which the warnings are  inappropriate  (the  "superid"  control  streams  that   use
+Also, in the examples directory, there are control streams for which the check  is  too  difficult  for  NMTRAN
+(tdist6_sim.ctl  and tdist7.ctl), and some for which the warnings are  inappropriate  (the  "superid"  control  streams  that   use
 $LEVEL).
-NOCHECKMU can be used to prevent NM-TRAN from attempt- ing to check the MU model statements.
+NOCHECKMU can be used to prevent NM-TRAN from attempting to check the MU model statements.

 CHECKMU requests that MU model statements be checked, and is  the default.
 Neither option affects the generated code.